Swellisgood/Swellisgood/README.md

 - Impressed by its modern syntax and unique features, such as ownership and borrowing 🤯
 - Excited to continue exploring Rust's potential for building high-performance software. 💻

-## Ask me about ❓
-If you have any questions related to Physics, STEM fields, Cryptocurrencies & Blockchain development, or related technologies, feel free to ask me.
-I am always happy to share my knowledge and engage in discussions.

 ## Connect with me
 📗 I love writing about all things tech, so you can follow me on Twitter or Medium @swellisgood for tweets & articles about data science, web3, and software programming.

 ## Technologies I've worked with ✨
-I am always eager to challenge myself and learn new things.
-Over the years, I have worked with various programming languages, including Javascript, Python, Solidity, Rust, C++, and many others.
+Javascript, Python, Solidity, Rust, C++, and many others.

 ### Greenhouse Climate Control and Automation RasPi Module
 My current project involves building a climate control and automation module for a greenhouse using a Raspberry Pi.
 The module will be designed to monitor and control various environmental factors such as temperature, humidity, and CO2 levels to ensure optimal conditions for plant growth.
 Some of the features that I plan to include in the module are: